MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 In older builds, if a device had a kiosk configuration, which is a combination of both global assigned access and AAD group member assigned access, if determining AAD group membership failed, the user would see “[nothing shown in start](hololens-kiosk.md#issue---no-apps-are-shown-in-start-menu-in-kiosk-mode)” menu.

-Starting in this Windows release, the kiosk experience will go to global kiosk configuration (if present) in case of failures during AAD group kiosk mode.
+Starting in this Windows release, the kiosk experience goes to global kiosk configuration (if present) in case of failures during AAD group kiosk mode.

 ### New Settings URIs for Page Settings Visibility